What are ISRC codes?

 The ISRC (International Standard Recording Code) is a unique code to identify sound recordings and music video recordings.
-It consists of 12 characters and starts with a country code of to letters.
+It consists of 12 characters and starts with a country code ( two letters).
 This is what the stores use to identify your track and make sure that royalties and streams are distributed correctly.

-YES - If you are uploading a track to us that is or has been live, either through us or another distributor.
-Once a track has been live with a specific ISRC, you need to make sure you use this ISRC every time you upload the same track anywhere.
+- If you are uploading a track to Amuse that is or has been live in stores: you need to make sure you use the ISRC code every time you upload the same track anywhere.
 This also applies when you have released a track as a single and then want to use it on an album.

-NO - If this is a new track and your producer or mastering engineer hasn't provided you with an ISRC.
-In this case, just leave the field empty and we will assign you one for free.
+- If this is a brand new track: our producer or mastering engineer will provide you with it and if they don’t have an ISRC code, just leave the field empty and we will assign you one for free.

 For tracks that you have uploaded to us, the ISRC code is available on each track in the app.
 To find an ISRC from a previous distributor, you have to contact them.